Essential terms and explanations for AI governance

 Definition

-A concept in machine learning in which a model (see also machine learning model) becomes too specific to the training data and cannot generalize to unseen data, which means it can fail to make accurate predictions on new data sets.
+A concept in machine learning that involves a model (see also machine learning model) becoming too specific to the training data and unable to generalize to unseen data, which means it can fail to make accurate predictions on new datasets.

 Definition